 Frequently Asked Questions

-I want to work with you, and I'm currently a student at the University of Colorado.
+I want to work with you, and I'm currently a student at the University of Maryland.
 How do I do that?

-First, take natural language processing, machine learning, probabilistic models of human and machine intelligence, or data mining.
+First, take computational linguistics or machine learning.
 Once you've done that, schedule a meeting, and we'll figure out a project to work on together.
 After we finish the project, we can discuss longer-term arrangments.

-I want to work with you, and I'm not currently a student at Colorado.
+I want to work with you, and I'm not currently a student at Maryland.
 How do I work with you?

 To help me quickly search for such e-mails (and to show that you've done your homework by reading this FAQ), please put GRADAPP-20XX in the subject line, where XX is the year you hope to enroll.